Tag: Emotionally Focused Therapy

 John’s worries about his mother grew.
 He became preoccupied with her troubles, which strained an already troubled relationship with Jane.

 During one of our couple’s sessions together, John brought up his ongoing concern for his mother.
 Then Jane burst out: “You’ve never even asked me if I would be willing to move so we could help your mom.”

 Jane felt passed over and invisible.
-She was heartbroken that John could not see her longing to be part of … Come Read the Rest
+She was heartbroken that John could not see her longing to be part of solving the … Come Read the Rest

 Recognize Bad Advice

 Most well meant advice on how to handle conflict doesn’t help you deal with emotional disconnection.

 When you were growing up, how many times did you hear someone say:

 “If you have nothing nice to say, say nothing at all!”